 Fungal nail infections are not usually painful at first, but left untreated the infection may spread and could cause complications, which include cellulitis skin infection, or osteomyelitis bone infection.

 If the infection becomes painful, shoes may be uncomfortable to wear and tasks using the hands such as writing may hurt.

 Causes of fungal nail infection

-Athlete's foot is a fungal skin infection which can spread to affect toenails.
+Athlete's foot is a fungal skin infection that can spread to affect toenails.
 The risk of developing athlete's foot is increased by having hot sweaty feet.

-Candida is a fungal yeast infection which can affect the skin around the fingernails before affecting the nails.
+Candida is a fungal yeast infection that can affect the skin around the fingernails before affecting the nails.

 Health conditions, including diabetes or psoriasis, may increase the risk of fungal nail infections as they can damage the nail or skin allowing infections to develop.

 Biting the nails and use of artificial nails can increase the risk of fungal nail infections.

 The risk also increases with age and among smokers.